Robust Likelihood Ratio Tests for Incomplete Economic Models: Robust Tests for Incomplete Models

 \section{Robust Tests for Incomplete Models}

-We provide the main theoretical results below.
-For this, we start with preliminaries including an introduction of the key technical tools and the important extension of the Neyman--Pearson lemma presented by \cite{Huber:1973aa}.
-We then discuss the computational aspects of our LR tests, novel results on minimax tests, and LFPs in repeated experiments as well as a local asymptotic power analysis, which builds on our main theorem (Theorem \ref{thm:cs}).
+We start with preliminaries including an introduction of the key technical tools and the extension of the Neyman--Pearson lemma by \cite{Huber:1973aa}.
+We then present novel results on minimax tests, LFPs in repeated experiments, and the computational aspects of the proposed tests.